Women's National Basketball Association: Players and coaches

-Cheryl Reeve Head Coach and President of Basketball Operations of the Minnesota Lynx, known for her successful coaching career and leadership in the WNBA.
+Cheryl Reeve Head Coach and President of Basketball Operations of the Minnesota Lynx, known for her coaching career and leadership in the WNBA.

 In 2011, a decade and a half after the launch of the WNBA, only two players remained from the league's inaugural season in 1997: Sheryl Swoopes and Tina Thompson.
 Lisa Leslie was the longest-tenured player from the 1997 draft class; she spent her entire career (1997–2009) with the Los Angeles Sparks.
 Sue Bird holds both of the league's most significant longevity records—number of seasons in the league (19) and games played (580).

-The members of the WNBA's All-Decade Team were chosen in 2006 on the occasion of the tenth anniversary of the WNBA from 30 nominees compiled by fans, media, coach, and player voting.
+The members of the WNBA's All-Decade Team were chosen in 2006, on the WNBA's 10th anniversary, from 30 nominees compiled by fans, media, coach, and player voting.
 The team was to comprise the 10 best and most influential players of the first decade of the WNBA, with consideration also given to sportsmanship, community service, leadership, and contribution to the growth of women's basketball.

-Michele Timms, known for her skillful playmaking and leadership on the court.

-Players for the WNBA's Top 15 Team were chosen in 2011 on the anniversary of the league's fifteenth season from amongst 30 nominees compiled similarly to that of the All-Decade Team process.
+Players for the WNBA's Top 15 Team were chosen in 2011 on the anniversary of the league's 15th season from amongst 30 nominees compiled similarly to that of the All-Decade Team process.
 This process was repeated for the league's 20th anniversary season in 2016 with the selection of the WNBA Top 20@20, and for the 25th anniversary season in 2021 with the selection of The W25.

+Michele Timms, known for her playmaking and leadership on the court.

 Over 30 players have scored at least 3,000 points in their WNBA careers.
 Only 15 WNBA players have reached the 6,000 point milestone: Diana Taurasi, Tina Charles, DeWanna Bonner, Tina Thompson, Tamika Catchings, Nneka Ogwumike, Candice Dupree, Cappie Pondexter, Sue Bird, Candance Parker, Katie Smith, Sylvia Fowles, Lisa Leslie, Seimone Augustus and Lauren Jackson.
 The scoring average leader is A'ja Wilson of the Las Vegas Aces, with an average of 21.30 points per game.

 In 2007, Paul Westhead of the Phoenix Mercury became the first person to earn both NBA and WNBA championship rings as a coach.

 In 2008, 50-year-old Nancy Lieberman became the oldest player to play in a WNBA game.
 She signed a seven-day contract with the Detroit Shock and played one game, tallying two assists and two turnovers in nine minutes of action.
 By playing in the one game Lieberman broke a record that she had set in 1997 when she was the league's oldest player at 39.
 The oldest player to have participated in a full season is Diana Taurasi, who turned 42 early in the 2024 season.